nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The "Programming Languages" category provides information and resources on various programming languages, including Java and shell scripting, to help developers improve their coding skills and solve technical problems.
-This category includes guides, tutorials, and reference materials for Java and shell scripting, covering topics such as syntax, best practices, and troubleshooting.
+The Programming Languages category covers fundamental programming concepts and specific languages including Java and Shell Scripting, providing guidance on syntax, best practices, and common applications for these technologies.
+This section serves as a reference for developers working with these popular programming languages in various technical environments.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*